piotrnar/gocoin/README.md

 Architecture
 --------------
 The two basic components of the software are:
-* client " a bitcoin node that must be connected to Internet
+* client - a bitcoin node that must be connected to Internet
-* wallet " a wallet app, that is designed to be used (for security) on a network-free PC
+* wallet - a wallet app, that is designed to be used (for security) on a network-free PC

-There are also some additional tools, from which the most useful one seems to be "versigmsg", that verifies messages signed with bitcoin keys.
+There are also some additional tools, like:

+* versigmsg - verify a messages signed with bitcoin address.
+* importblocks - import block database from the satoshi client
+* type2determ - generate public adresses for type-2 deterministic wallets

 Main features
 --------------